dhakal79/Portfolio-project-MS4/README.md

 - Edit and Delete Posts (own post)

 Three step processes were followed as below:
-- Set the user requirement and added to the user stories within the github project
+- Set the user requirements and added to the user stories within the github project
 ![User Stories](media/image/userstories.jpg)

-- After the gradual fullfilment of the requirement, the stories were moved to in progress colum.
+- After the gradual fullfilment of the requirements, the stories were moved to in progress column.
 ![User Stories](media/image/userstories_progress.jpg)

-- And finallym when requiment was fully meet, it was moved to the complete column.
+- And finally when requirement was fully met, it was moved to the complete column.
 ![User Stories](media/image/userstories_complete.jpg)

  <a name="features"></a>